zguenini/alx-low_level_programming/README.md

 ## About
  This repository consists of all the C programming projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Zguenini](https://github.com/zguenini).
 - All main.c files are prewritten by the school.
 We build functions that produce a specific output while also taking into consideration edge cases.
-- The Mastering C Programming repository is created and maintained by a team of experienced programmers with a passion for teaching.
-The goal is to provide a valuable resource for individuals looking to enhance their C programming skills.
-Contributions to the repository are welcomed, as the collective effort of the programming community can improve and expand the repository's content.
-By leveraging this repository, you can embark on a journey to master C programming, unlock exciting career opportunities, and build efficient software solutions.

 ## Project